yogeshjp-unix/cloudformation-mybb/Design/Documentation.md

 The current state of the automation template reflects what I managed to build in the time I had available, and so there are a few aspects which could (and probably should) be improved before going live with it (note that some are more important than others):

-- **Add S3/CloudFront support for uploaded files**: I intentionally did not use S3FS for storage and retrieval of uploaded files.
-I would definitely avoid this option if possible and use the AWS PHP SDK to write the files straight to S3.
-Here's why:

-    - Using a FS abstraction is more difficult to control and debug, errors are less likely to be visible and we can't enforce retries or other type of error handling.
-    - Reading those files would take them from S3, through the EC2 machines to the user; this complicates the architecture badly, will perform badly and denies use of CloudFront.

-    I've taken a look over the MyBB codebase and it should not be difficult to add support for S3 file uploads, which easily extends to support **downloading files via CloudFront CDN**.
-This would perform and scale better.

 - Add **CLoudWatch Alarms** for:
     - **Abnormal Bandwidth usage** (signs of attack);